oracle-livelabs/oic/oic-gen3/features-2024/events/create-flow/design.md

 ## Task 6: Publish the data to an event

 1. Hover over the outgoing arrow for the **PublishPatientData** activity (after first activity) and Click the ***+*** sign in the integration canvas.
-Search for the **Publish event** connection which you have created in the previous Task and click on it.
+Search for the **Publish event** action and click on it.
 This invokes the Publish event configuration Wizard.
 2. Select the event which you have created in the previous tasks and click on ***Choose***
     ![publisheventaction](../images/publisheventaction.png)